EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

 The first step in the dynamic binding process provided by the registry is the detection of interfaces and implementations to be registered.
-For this end the registry loads the modules defined in the configuration files and searches them for descendants of :class:`RegisteredInterface` and their implementations.
+For this end the registry loads the modules defined in the configuration files and searches them for descendants of :class:`~.RegisteredInterface` and their implementations.
 The metadata of the detected interfaces and implementations (the contents of``REGISTRY_CONF``) is ingested into the registry.
 This metadata is used for binding to the implementations,